marconvcm/trimui-smartpro-boilerplate/README.md

 - Docker installed and running on your host system
 - Git for version control
 - Make (GNU Make)
-- Basic understanding of C programming with SDL2
+- Basic understanding of C++17 and SDL2

 ## Project Structure